cis-ds/course-site/content/notes/predicting-song-artist/index.md

 ## Estimate a random forest model

-- Define a random forest model grown with 1000 trees
+- Define a random forest model grown with 1000 trees using the `ranger` engine.
-    - Use the `ranger` engine.
-When specifying the engine, set the parameter `importance = "impurity"`.
-This will allow us to generate variable importance plots later.
 - Define a workflow using the feature engineering recipe and random forest model specification.
 Fit the workflow using the cross-validation folds.
     - Use `control = control_resamples(save_pred = TRUE)` to save the assessment set predictions.
 We need these to assess the model's performance.